-For starters, make your way over Sok Kwu Wan on Lamma Island.
-You can either take the ferry from Central or from Aberdeen.
+For starters, make your way over to Sok Kwu Wan on Lamma Island.
+You can either take the ferry from Central or Aberdeen.

 The timetable for the Central to Sok Kwu Wan ferry can be found on the HKKF website.
 And the timetable for the kai-to (small ferry) from Aberdeen to Sok Kwu Wan can be found on this website.
 The kai-to from Aberdeen stops first at Mo Tat Wan, a small village north of Sok Kwu Wan.
 So, you can choose to get off here and start your hike from Mo Tat Wan.

-However, if you follow my guide, the route that I prescribe is much longer (almost 10 kms), and practically covers 80% of the route, including the Ling Kok Shan Trail.
-But of course, you’re free to make your own route for this hike.
+However, if you follow my guide, the route that I prescribe is much longer (almost 10 km) but way more scenic!
+Of course, you’re free to make your route for this hike.
 And if you read on, you’ll see the points of interest that you may want to cover.

 Here is the official map of the circular hike.
-As you can see, it’s really quite simple.
+As you can see, it’s quite simple.

 Map & elevation profile from Sok Kwu Wan to Shek Pai Wan

-To read the elevation profile, left starts at Sok Kwu Wan, and right ends at Shek Pai Wan.
+To read the elevation profile, the left starts at Sok Kwu Wan, and the right ends at Shek Pai Wan.

 Map & elevation profile from Shek Pai Wan to Sok Kwu Wan via Ling Kok Shan